1. What Is Azure Cloud Service?

 Windows Azure runs and stores the data on Microsoft datacenters.
 There are many features that are specified here:

-Websites allows the developers to build the sites using ASP.NET, PHP, etc and deploy these websites using FTP, Git etc.
+Websites allow the developers to build the sites using ASP.NET, PHP, etc and deploy these websites using FTP, Git, etc.

 SQL Database, formally known as Azure database creates, extends and scales the application into the cloud using Microsoft SQL Server.

 This is Microsoft’s platform as a service that supports the Multi-tier applications and automated deployment.